-If you keep live food to feed to your crested gecko you will need to keep them in a container and feed them (gut-load) and dust them (with vitamins and minerals).
+If you keep live food to feed your crested gecko, you will need to keep them in a container, feed them (gut-load), and dust them (with vitamins and minerals).

 You might not want to have the time, space, or interest to keep crickets or other insects in your home.
-A good alternative to live food is freeze-dried or canned insects and worms.
+An excellent alternative to live food is freeze-dried or canned insects and worms.
 They are ready to feed to your crested gecko and last longer than live food.

 Recommended Crested Gecko Food